do-community/cloud_haiku/_haikus/Funsho_haiku_Hactoberfest-2022.md

 ---

-tiptoe through the rain <br>
-with your arms outstretched <br>
+tiptoe through the rain with <br> your arms outstretched and <br>
-and your eyes wide open <br>
-everything is feasible.
+your eyes wide open everything is feasible.